-Reflecting on our Google News Initiative work in Australia
+Reflecting on our Google News Initiative work in India

-We’ve also learned that crises can be unexpected and require unprecedented support.
-That’s why when the COVID-19 pandemic swept through the world, we refocused our efforts.
-Through the Journalism Emergency Relief Fund, we were able to provide financial support to 97 news organisations across the country, with recipients able to use the funds in whatever way would help them.
-For example, The Murray Pioneer adapted their entire workflow to a remote working situation, while building ways to maintain business relationships with advertisers.
+But we also learned that crises can be unexpected and require unprecedented support.
+That’s why when the COVID-19 pandemic swept through the world, we pivoted our efforts.
+Through the Journalism Emergency Relief Fund, we were able to provide financial support to 228 news organizations across the country, with recipients able to use the fund in whatever way would help them navigate the crisis.
+For example, Minnambalam was able to keep their newsroom going, the funding giving them the confidence and financial support needed to carry on with their work.

-As we look back beyond this year, here are the highlights of our work in Australia, which spanned three key areas:
+As we look back to all we have accomplished beyond this unprecedented year, here is the highlight of our India work, which spanned three key areas:

 Elevating quality journalism